tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 When I first started consulting in 2014, yes I worked mostly on SEO projects.
 But I was keenly aware of the wider context and pushed myself to ask questions and be curious - whether about the business model or the teams executing the work.

-Over time - by asking questions and pushing for more context I was able to start to get involved in several different wider context-circles and evolve the work I do.
+Over time - by asking questions and pushing for more context I was able to start to get involved in several different wider context-circles and evolve the work I do{% include tufte-sn.html id="mediadesign" content="One consequence of this of course has been a difficulty in describing the work I do.
+For more thoughts on describing and defining my work see my post on <a href='https://tomcritchlow.com/2018/07/25/media-design/'>media design</a>." %}.

 ## How to learn to be more strategic